‘Alaskan Bush People’: Bam And Noah Find Love

 The other news about romance in the Alaskan Bush People clan involves Bam.
 Rumors have been swirling for months about a relationship between him and ABP producer Allison Kagan, and in a recent interview with People, the second eldest confirmed he is in a serious relationship but said that speculations that he is already married are false.
 At age 32, and with his brother Matt back on track after his return from rehab, Bam told them that the timing felt right to “follow [his] heart.”

-The down side for fans is that Bam is leaving Alaskan Bush People to live in the lower 48 with his girlfriend.
+The downside for fans is that Bam is leaving Alaskan Bush People to live in the lower 48 with his girlfriend.
 The new location has required some adjustments, something he talked about in the interview and doesn’t seem to mind.

 “Just trying to navigate walking down the sidewalk is an experience.
 But meeting fans has been really interesting.
 My favorite is when a little kid will run up to me and go, ‘You’re the guy off TV!’
 I get such a kick out of it.”